NativeScript/docs-v7/getting-started/chapter-2.md

 - **package.json**: This file contains your app's configuration details, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
 We'll take a closer look at how to use this file when we talk about using npm modules in [chapter 5](#plugins-and-npm-modules).
 - **platforms**: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
 For example in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
 Similarly, the `ios` folder contains the Groceries' Xcode project and .ipa executables.
 Note, users on Windows machines will not have an `ios` folder.

-The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; therefore it's a best practice to treat the `platforms` folder as generated code.
+The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; therefore, it's a best practice to treat the `platforms` folder as generated code.
 The Groceries app includes the `platforms` folder in [its `.gitignore`](https://github.com/NativeScript/sample-Groceries/blob/master/.gitignore) to exclude its files from source control.

 Next, let's dig into the `app` folder, as that's where you'll be spending the majority of your time.